 3. Time to Look for a Home

-Let the Fun begin!
-First, what are you looking for in a home?
+3. Time to Look for a Homere you looking for in a home?
 Write them down and share this with your Realtor.
 Make sure that you actually want and need these features.

 Do you really want and need that pool?
 Remember, pools need maintenance and cost money.
 Consider all angles when looking for specific features before you narrow down your search too much, as you may miss out on the house of your dreams because you were being “too picky”.
 Some features can be added on later, or you may even find that you were better off without it.